-As a means of instilling a sense of responsibility, all teachers may provide children with classroom responsibilities, such as being table monitors.
-In upper Key Stage 2, for example, children may be given "special" responsibilities and duties which may have a pastoral element, such as being cloakroom helpers for KS1 children and acting as Team Captains.
+As a means of instilling a sense of responsibility, all teachers may provide children with classroom responsibilities, such as being monitors.
+In upper Key Stage 2, for example, children may be given "special" responsibilities and duties which may have a pastoral element, such as being cloakroom helpers for KS1 (Key Stage 1) children and acting as Friendship Ambassadors.